GwendolyneFreddy/Shuri-Ninja/README.md

 - Shuri-Ninja is not compatible with Kit Revisions.

-Classical games player are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.
+Classical games players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br></br>